Ferrosur: Government occupation of railways

 In May 2023, the Mexican Armed Forces occupied a portion of 127 km of railways in Veracruz belonging to Ferrosur so that they could be used for the Interoceanic Corridor of the Isthmus of Tehuantepec, one of the government's most important megaprojects.
+The specific sections transferred were the El Chapo–Coatzacoalcos, Coatzacoalcos Medias Aguas, and Hibueras Minatitlán corridors.
+The railway infrastructure forming part of those sections was subsequently incorporated into the state-operated Interoceanic Railway of the Isthmus of Tehuantepec.
+President López Obrador inaugurated the first section of that railway, a 309-kilometre route known as Line Z connecting Coatzacoalcos on the Gulf of Mexico with Salina Cruz on the Pacific coast, on December 22, 2023.
 Mexican President Andrés Manuel López Obrador said that occurred "to avoid the risk of a future privatization of the railways and as a matter of national security and public interest."